ddl-wasanthag/domino-ai-flows/README.md

 ```

 As you can see, the same `DominoTask` function is used.
 A few things to note about the snippet above:
-- Different command, environments, and hardware tiers can be used.
-It doesn't need to be the same as the other steps.
+- Different command, environments, and hardware tiers can be used in each task.
+Even though we are using the same ones in this example, it is not a requirement.
 - The output from the data prep tasks is referenced via `data_prep_results['processed_data']` and it specified as an input to the training task.

+# Environment Requirements

+The project just requires the `Domino Standard Environment` which comes included with all Domino deployments.

+# Hardware Requirements

+This project works with a the default `small-k8s` tier that comes with all Domino deployments.